 In addition, from book 3 onwards, there are no English explanations at all – everything is in Korean including explanations to grammar concepts.
 This will be very hard for higher beginners to even use the book without keep referring to the dictionary.
 Therefore I believe that this set of textbooks is best used in classroom lessons where a teacher will be there to provide more detailed explanations and context to each grammar concept.

 If you are self studying, I would not recommend using Vitamin Korean as you only study material.
 However, the upside to this set of textbooks is that there are ample vocabulary, reading, listening and writing exercises.
 In each of the Review sections, there are TOPIK type questions which are great if you want to attempt the TOPIK exam at some point.
 Therefore if you are using another set of self study course materials, it may supplement nicely to provide you with more practice opportunities.

-In the Miss Elly Korean Self Study Guide I provide reviews on various other course materials for self study learners and supporting tools for each level so you can know for sure you are using the most effective methods!
+In the this website I provide reviews on various other course materials for self study learners and supporting tools for each level so you can know for sure you are using the most effective methods!
 No more wasting time and effort but getting nowhere anymore!
-Become a premium member to gain full access!
 Happy learning Korean!

 Our Beginner Worksheet Pack has grammar worksheets, reading practices, grammar cheatsheets and exclusive posts on study strategies, all tailored for the beginner level.